lolusername/OER_site_generate/README.md

    - Organize content by topic or module
    - Include multimedia resources as needed

-2. **Add Your Content**:
+2. **Upload Your Content**:
+   - Start the launcher with `node launcher.js`
+   - Use the browser interface to upload your files
-   - Place your files directly in the `content/` directory
+   - Files are automatically organized in the `content/` directory
-   - Use descriptive filenames
    - No additional setup required

 3. **Share with Students**: